-For December 31, 2011 and subsequent year end periods, external valuations from our third-party appraiser will be based on a cross section of properties from different geographical locations and markets across the REIT's portfolio, as determined by management.
+For December 31, 2011 and subsequent year-end periods, external valuations from our third-party appraiser will be based on a cross section of properties from different geographical locations and markets across the REIT's portfolio, as determined by management.
 At December 31, 2011, external appraisals were obtained for four of the REIT's properties for an aggregate fair value of \$44,796,000, representing 17.3% of the fair value of the income producing property portfolio as of that date.
 The value of the remainder of the REIT's portfolio was determined internally by management using the same assumptions and valuation techniques used by the third party appraiser.

-At June 30, 2012, external appraisals were obtained for five of the REIT's properties with an aggregate fair value of \$46.2 million, representing 11.3% of the fair value of the income producing property portfolio as of that date.
+For September 30, 2012, external appraisals were obtained for five of the REIT's properties with an aggregate fair value of \$46.2 million; representing 11.1% of the fair value of the income producing property portfolio as of that date.
 The value of the remainder of the REIT's income producing property portfolio was determined internally by the REIT using the same assumptions and valuation techniques used by the Appraisers.

-The increase of \$151.8 million in income producing properties at June 30, 2012 over December 31, 2011 is primarily due to the acquisition of nine properties for \$149.2 million (inclusive of acquisition costs), and fair value gains of \$2.0 million recognized upon the valuation of the income producing properties.
+The increase of \$155.8 million in income producing properties at September 30, 2012 over December 31, 2011 is due to the acquisition of nine properties for \$149.2 million (inclusive of acquisition costs), fair value gains of \$4.5 million recognized upon the valuation of the income producing properties and other capitalized costs of \$2.1 million.

-There was no income producing property dispositions during the periods ended June 30, 2012 or December 31, 2011.
+There was no income producing property dispositions during the periods ended September 30, 2012 or December 31, 2011.